NetSamurai/ColdFusion-API/README.md

 **Questions & Answers**

 Q: Why shouldn't I use the native ColdFusion 2016 API?<br />
-A: The native API probably works fine, this is an alternative, and doesn't require 2016.
+A: The native API works fine, this is an alternative, and doesn't require 2016.

 Q: What does this package do that the ColdFusion 2016 API does not do?<br />
 A: It is a bit more automated than the native API, allowing more remote calls for more datatypes, as well as offer API usage statistics and logging per call.